japhib/java-mini-ls-go/README.md

 - Go to definition (for user-defined stuff only)
 - Find references (for user-defined stuff only)
 - Automatically parse all files in project on startup
-- Hover support for built-in functions
+- Show docs on hover for stdlib classes/methods
+- Show signature on hover for user-defined classes/methods

 ## Limitations